110 Propositions for France

 110 Propositions for France (110 Propositions pour la France) was the Socialist Party's program for the 1981 presidential election during which their candidate, François Mitterrand, was elected with 52% of the vote.
-This program significantly influenced the policies enacted during Mitterrand's two terms (1981–88 and 1988–95), but was also departed from when the French government implemented a range of auserity measures in 1983.
+This program significantly influenced the policies enacted during Mitterrand's two terms (1981–88 and 1988–95), but was also departed from when the French government implemented a range of austerity measures in 1983.
 These austerity measures were seen as a U-turn.